Liscuri/GrassEarningsChecker/readme.md

 # Grass Earnings Checker 🚀

 A easy to use Discord bot to keep track of your earnings on https://app.getgrass.io/.
-Updates each 10 minutes with a screenshot of your earnings and statistics
+Updates every 5 minutes with a screenshot of your earnings and statistics

 ## How to run 📝